 Campers will learn about the modeling and design process to begin the week, and get familiar with Tinkercad, a browser-based 3-D modeling software.
 After a few rounds of prototyping and iteration, they’ll build a final project that they’ll print, paint, and take home at the end of the week.

 After brainstorming ideas to name the printers in their class, campers will be introduced to the basics of Tinkercad.
-They’ll model a custom, 6-sided die that will be exported and printed at the end of the day.
+They’ll learn several 3-D modeling techniques, including subtractive modeling, which is like sculpting something from a single piece of material.
+They’ll model a custom medallion that will be exported and printed at the end of the day.

 Campers will learn about the process of taking a 3-D model from rough draft to printed piece.
 They'll practice being visionary by brainstorming a character to model, clarifying the details and their vision before printing it.

 Ask your camper: What was your vision for your character?
 Was it helpful to brainstorm first before creating it in Tinkercad?

 Campers will learn how to remove supports and clean up the prints of their characters from yesterday.
 They’ll be collaborative and contribute ideas to a group brainstorm that will inspire the projects of others, then start modeling their final projects and making test prints.
 Campers will give and receive feedback to incorporate into their final designs.

 Ask your camper: Were you able to build off the ideas of others today?
 Were other campers able to build off your ideas?